arman226/simple-terraform/README.md

 ## ☁️ Apply the Configuration to AWS

-Run the following command to apply the configuration to your cloud provider:
+1. Run the following command to apply the configuration to your cloud provider:

 ```bash
 terraform apply
 ```

+2. You'll notice thet the **terrafrom.tfstate** file is created/updated.